Tony Hoare

-Sir Charles Antony Richard Hoare (/hɔːr/ HOR; born 11 January 1934), also known as C. A. R. Hoare, is a British computer scientist who has made foundational contributions to programming languages, algorithms, operating systems, formal verification, and concurrent computing.
-His work earned him the Turing Award, usually regarded as the highest distinction in computer science, in 1980.
+Sir Charles Antony Richard Hoare (/hɔːr/ HOR; 11 January 1934 – 5 March 2026), known as Sir Tony Hoare or C. A. R. Hoare, was a British computer scientist who made foundational contributions to programming languages, algorithms, operating systems, formal verification, and concurrent computing.
+His work earned him the 1980 ACM Turing Award, usually regarded as the highest distinction in computer science.

 Hoare developed the sorting algorithm quicksort in 1959–1960.
 He developed Hoare logic, an axiomatic basis for verifying program correctness.
 In the semantics of concurrency, he introduced the formal language communicating sequential processes (CSP) to specify the interactions of concurrent processes, and along with Edsger Dijkstra, formulated the dining philosophers problem.
-Since 1977, he has held positions at the University of Oxford and Microsoft Research in Cambridge.
+From 1977 on, he held positions at the University of Oxford as well as at Microsoft Research in Cambridge.

-Education and early life
+Early life and education

-Tony Hoare was born in Colombo, Ceylon (now Sri Lanka) to British parents; his father was a colonial civil servant and his mother was the daughter of a tea planter.
-Hoare was educated in England at the Dragon School in Oxford and the King's School in Canterbury.
-He then studied Classics and Philosophy ("Greats") at Merton College, Oxford.
+Tony Hoare was born in Colombo, Ceylon (now Sri Lanka) on 11 January 1934, to British parents; his father was a colonial civil servant and his mother was the daughter of a tea planter.
+Hoare was privately educated in England at the Dragon School in Oxford and the King's School in Canterbury.
+He then studied Classics and Philosophy ("Greats") at the University of Oxford as an undergraduate student at Merton College, Oxford.
 On graduating in 1956 he did 18 months National Service in the Royal Navy, where he learned Russian.
 He returned to the University of Oxford in 1958 to study for a postgraduate certificate in statistics, and it was here that he began computer programming, having been taught Autocode on the Ferranti Mercury by Leslie Fox.
-He then went to Moscow State University as a British Council exchange student, where he studied machine translation under Andrey Kolmogorov.
+He then went to Moscow State University as a British Council exchange student, where he studied machine translation supervised by Andrey Kolmogorov.